Residential Heavy Garbage Collection Schedule

 • Collectors will only remove heavy garbage placed at the curb.
 Items left on porch steps, near homes, or visible in backyards will not be removed.

-• Streets and roads will be visited ONCE.
+• Streets and roads will be visited once.

 • Keep your regular household garbage, blue bags and green cart in a separate pile from your heavy garbage.